 Afghanistan Reconnected Process: a unique forum for private sector leaders, members of parliaments and experts from Afghanistan, its immediate neighbors and interested countries to promote regional economic cooperation.

 On the forefront of international cybersecurity since 2009, mobilizing global policymakers and experts to address cyber crime, encryption and risks from connected devices.

 Deepening dialogue with policymakers and influencers on ISIS, terrorism, refugee streams, falling oil prices, and regional economic issues.

 Engaging Central and South Asian nations in regional security, including projects involving Afghanistan, India and Pakistan.

 Broadening the EWI Food-Water-Energy Nexus Program, concerning global and regional security of scarce resources.

-Examining the present and future roles of Lebanon, Turkey and prospects of the Kurdish issue in the new Middle East.
+Examining the future role of Lebanon, as well as governance issues and regional cooperation across the new Middle East.